Brian-S-Poon/Software-Questionnaire/README.md

 # Software Questionnaire

-A static webpage that gathers information from undergraduates on their knowledge of programming languages and framework technologies.
+A static webpage that gathers information from undergraduate students on their knowledge of programming languages and framework technologies.

 ## Features